corgan2222/E-Shelter_ObjectCount/README.md

 # E-Shelter_ObjectCount
  Detects and counts Object in Images.
 Running Python3 and OpenCV on Jupyter Nodebook This is no Yolo or object models based solution.
- Im using matchTemplate from Open-CV.
+ Im using matchTemplate from Open-CV on static images.

  ![grafik](https://user-images.githubusercontent.com/12233951/139504264-8e635343-ed51-4efa-886c-429fc446c862.png)